-Most entrepreneurs dream about their favorite move star or performer using, wearing or endorsing their product.
+Most entrepreneurs dream about their favorite movie star or performer using, wearing or endorsing their product.
 Getting your products into the hands of celebrities can take a lot of work (and money), but depending on your product it may be well worth your time to contact a celebrity.
 Here’s how:

 I’ve had mixed experiences with contact a celebrity attempts.

 Two years ago, I worked with a PR company that invited celebrity stylists to visit their office to see new products.
 I gave away 30 of my t-shirts to Dancing with the Stars cast members and a few other celebrities.
 To date, I’ve never seen a photo of those celebrities wearing my tees (but that's the thing about celebrity endorsements – they are never guaranteed).